 William Hall, Smith Park Lane, said at the last Council meeting, Councilor Lawson talked about the water in the Lamprey River and mentioned the year 1964.
 Mr. Hall said that the amount to correct any water issues in the Lamprey are some years none, most years less than 1.7 inches, and in the year 1964 it would have meant the water would have had to drop by 6 inches.
-He said Durham does not have a problem at this end of the river; the problem exists in the Raymond/Epping area, which is why water has to be
+He said Durham does not have a problem at this end of the river; the problem exists in the Raymond/Epping area, which is why water has to be added.
+Mr. Hall also spoke on the matter of nitrogen that exists at UNH's Moore fields.

-Emily Friedrichs, 18 Garden Lane, reminded everyone that Town and School elections will be held on Tuesday, March 14, 2023, and introduced zirself as a Town Council candidate.
+Emily Friedrichs, 18 Garden Lane, reminded everyone that Town and School elections will be held on Tuesday, March 28, 2023, and introduced zirself as a Town Council candidate.
 Ze has lived in Durham for a little less than two years, but grew up in Exeter, NH.
 Ze and zir family moved back to this area because they value the quality of life it offers.
 Ze has been serving as an alternate member to the Durham Planning Board.
-Ze said ze was concerned about the Town's tax rate and that although it has been a priority of the Town Council, zee wants to continue looking at ways to lower the tax rate and keep it as a priority.
+Ze said ze was concerned about the Town's tax rate and that although it has been a priority of the Town Council, ze wants to continue looking at ways to lower the tax rate and keep it as a priority.